In its decision BS-V/13

-In its decision BS-V/13, paragraph 3, Parties underlined the importance of ensuring coherence among the programme of work and relevant activities of the Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters and other relevant conventions and organisations to maximize opportunities for cooperation in the promotion of public awareness, education and participation concerning living modified organisms.
+, paragraph 3, Parties underlined the importance of coherence between the Programme of Work and relevant activities of the Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters, as well as other relevant conventions and organisations in order to maximize opportunities for cooperation in the promotion of public awareness, education and participation LMOs.

 The Aarhus Convention is a prominent partner in the organization of the online forum on the programme of work.
 Over the years, several other joint activities have also taken place.